 Install node & npm

-Before triggering Mix, you must first ensure that Node.js and NPM are installed on your machine.
+You must first ensure that Node.js and NPM are installed on your machine.
 Download and install version for your system.

-Then, install theme's package
+Then, install theme's dependencies

-When you're good with node & npm, the only remaining step is to install Laravel Mix & theme's package dependencies.
+When you're good with node & npm, the only remaining step is to install theme's package dependencies.
 You'll find a package.json file in the root of your directory structure.
 The default package.json file includes everything you need to get started.
 Think of this like your composer.json file, except it defines Node dependencies instead of PHP.

 To install dependencies open system command line, cd to project's dir & run: